 The brake light switch on modern vehicles is no longer a simple switch used to turn on the brake lights.
-A bad brake light switch, for example, can trigger the ABS and traction control lights, but it can also prevent engine start or even transmission shifting.
+For example, a bad brake light switch can trigger the ABS and traction control lights, but it can also prevent engine start or transmission shifting.

-One of the brake light switch's key functions is to turn on and off the brake lights when the brake pedal is pressed.
-Also, a bad brake light switch can trigger the ABS lights and traction control lights to stay on.
+This article reviews the symptoms of a bad brake light switch and tests them.
+One of the brake light switch’s key functions is to turn on and off the brake lights when the brake pedal is pressed.
+Also, a bad brake light switch can trigger the ABS and traction control lights to stay on.

 What does the brake switch do?

 In modern vehicles, the brake switch signal is also used to:

 - release the automatic transmission shifter from the park,

 - use the brake system to assist in emergency braking.

 The brake light switch is mounted right above the brake pedal.
 Replacing a bad brake light switch is an easy fix.

 What are the symptoms of a bad brake light switch?